What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 An alternative easier way to bond aluminum

-You can braze aluminum using a flame torch with propane or MAPP gas and an aluminum brazing rod.
+You can braze aluminum using a flame torch with propane or MAPP gas and a suitable aluminum rod.
 You can also use an oxyfuel torch if it’s available.

 Brazing is a method that uses lower heat than welding, and you do not melt the workpieces.
 You only heat them high enough so that only the filler metal melts when you touch it on the hot joint.